 - Train users to navigate Artstor, the VRC’s local digital image collection, and others, with the goal of helping them find high-quality images.
-Download the VRC’s Getting Started.
+Download the VRC’s Getting Started guide.

-- Create images on demand, via copy photography and scanning, as well as obtain/purchase images for teaching.
-Download the Digital Image Request Form.
+- Create images on demand, via copy photography and scanning, as well as obtain/purchase images for teaching, research, and PhD dissertations.

 - Provide in-class presentations on finding and using images for student papers and projects